Chinosu/shell_scripts/README.md

 See the file README for a full copyright notice.
 Loaded: /usr/lib/spim/exceptions.s
 ```
+Since it inteferes with interactive MIPS scripts.
+(Ones that do IO.)

 The script can be used in two ways:
 ```bash